EliGolam/htmlcss-playstation/README.md

 12. FOOTER - page-footer :
     Various lists of useful links for navigating the playstation website.

+### STEP 2: Choice of Guidelines
+For this project, the framework chosen is **Bootstrap** for its ready-to-use capabilities and flexibility, perfectly valid for this project requiring proper responsiveness for both Mobile and Desktop user with a few complex interactions (such as the carousel) that the Framework has already implemented.

+For proper accessibility, this project uses the guidelines provided by [**Carnegie Museums**](http://web-accessibility.carnegiemuseums.org/) and [**Accessible Rich Internet Applications (WAI-ARIA) 1.3**](https://w3c.github.io/aria/).

+### Step 3: Layout Mockups

+Layout mockups were provided by **Boolean**.
+[ADD IMAGES]

+## DEVELOPMENT

+### sony-header

+This is a simple element which was implemented exclusively in Bootstrap.
+Only the width of the **img** displaying the sony logo itself required the use of the **my-style.css** stylesheet for sizing.
+Since it appears to be mostly a decorative section, no ARIA was implemented other than the **alt** within the img tag.

+### top-nav

+For appropriate UX it seems reasonable for the top-nav element to be always available at the top of the page.
+Its small size, non-intrusive and non-distracting simple looks makes it perfect for this purpose.
+For this reason it has been implemented as a **position: sticky** element.
+Sticky has been chosen over position: absolute because of the [**sony-header**](#sony-header) element present above it.
+The navigation bar is a **collapsable** element created through appropriate **Bootstrap classes**: [Toggled Navbar in Bootstrap](https://getbootstrap.com/docs/5.0/components/navbar/#responsive-behaviors)
+An **aria-label** and **role** are added for Accessibility.

+The nav-bar contains a **clickable svg** element contained within an anchor tag **navbar-brand** displaying the PlayStation Logo that is always visible whether the nav-bar is collapsed or not.
+The
 ## VERSIONS

 ### v 0.1